FAQs for Accepted Students

 - How safe is the campus?

-- How do students go about getting a work-study job?
+- How do I go about getting a work-study job?

-- What other means of transportation are available if a student does not have a car?
+- What other means of transportation are available if I do not have a car?

 - When does school start?

 First, did you apply for financial aid?
 If not, and you would like to, you must complete the FAFSA.
 Fisher's school code is 002821.

 Once you submit your FAFSA, they will process your information and send you the results (Student Aid Report SAR).
 These results will also be sent to the colleges you indicate on your form.